Competition Tribunal (Canada): History

-In 1986, the Government of Canada introduced simultaneously the Competition Act and the Competition Tribunal Act.
-The Act dissolved the Restrictive Trade Practices Commission and created the Competition Tribunal and the Competition Bureau.
-Unlike the Commission, the Competition Tribunal has no authority to investigate offenses.
-Rather, it simply can make findings and issue remedial orders.
-The Competition Bureau carries out investigations.
+In 1986, the Government of Canada enacted major reforms of Canada's competition law by introducing simultaneously the Competition Tribunal Act and the Competition Act, the latter of which would replace the Combines Investigation Act.
+The Competition Act dissolved the Restrictive Trade Practices Commission and created the Competition Tribunal and the Competition Bureau.
+Unlike the Commission, the Competition Tribunal has no authority to investigate offenses, as investigations are now the responsibility of the Competition Bureau to carry.
+Rather, the Tribunal simply can make findings and issue remedial orders.